DavisPL/cargo-sherlock/README.md

-# RHS
+# Cargo-Sherlock 🕵️

-RHS (name pending) is an automated reasoning tool that attempts to determine the safety of Rust crates by modeling trust.
+Cargo-Sherlock is an automated reasoning tool that attempts to determine the safety of Rust crates by modeling trust.

 ## Installation